top of page

 Book Now

-Since Speed announced that he will be doing a tour of 20 countries in 28 days and he started in the Southern Region of Africa on the 29th of December, we believe that with 8 southern countries on his list, he will get to Eastern Africa around the 9th - 10th of January then move to North Africa probably starting with Egypt around the 15th/16th of January and finally to West Africa around the 18th - 19th starting with Senegal.
-We're therefore speculating that he will be in Ghana between the 20th and 23rd and that he will wrap his tour up in Nigeria by the 25th.
+Since Speed announced that he will be doing a tour of 20 countries in 28 days and he started in the Southern Region of Africa on the 29th of December, we believe that with 8 southern countries on his list, he will get to Eastern Africa around the 9th - 10th of January then move to North Africa probably starting with Egypt around the 15th/16th of January and finally to West Africa around the 19th - 20th starting with Senegal.
+We're therefore speculating that he will be in Ghana between the 22nd and 24th and that he will wrap his tour up by the 25th.
 However this timeline is merely speculative as we have no contact with the Speed team!

 Conclusion